jendave/roll-table-importer/README.md

 ### JSON

+For JSON, both files and pasted text can be used by the importer.

-A structure similar to Foundry's interface for tables is valid:
+A structure similar to Foundry's interface for tables is valid.

 ```json
 {